 Broadband development projects face permitting processes that can last multiple months or years before any construction.
 Deployment includes the installation of initial network infrastructure underground or via utility poles and the incremental cost associated with connecting each customer to the network.
 Federal, state, and local regulations related to construction, service rights, and spectrum allocation can impose additional costs and time-consuming requirements upon any project.
-Although broadband projects will not be able to modify a majority of these regulations, project leaders should be aware of opportunities to streamline local permitting and navigate state and federal regulations.
+Although broadband projects will not be able to modify most of these regulations, project leaders should be aware of opportunities to streamline local permitting and navigate state and federal regulations.
 Targeting regulations related to pole attachments, public rights-of-way access, and permitting can facilitate infrastructure deployment and make your community more amenable to any broadband development.

 Projects will face different regulations depending on their chosen technology and model of broadband delivery.
 When developing a technology or service solution, projects should consider relevant regulations and their consequences on the feasibility of each solution type.
 Projects should identify relevant local, state, and federal regulations during the project’s evaluation of their current state of broadband development.
-Projects should then design a solution and develop strategies that either navigate or modify existing regulations to allow for development into underserved areas.
+Projects should then design a solution and develop strategies that either navigate or modify existing regulations to allow for development in underserved areas.

 Understanding Pole Construction and Telecommunications Tower Ordinances